10 September 2018 by Anna Staford

 When planning a holiday, we think of sun, sea and good times, not lying in a hospital or clinic with a whopping six-figure medical bill to contend with.

-We all like to think that it won’t happen to us, but would you know what to do with your medical bills if you fell ill while travelling?
+We all like to think that it won’t happen to us, but would you know what to do with your medical bills if you fell ill abroad?

 Well firstly, make sure you buy Travel Insurance as soon as you have booked your trip.
 If you don’t, then you can’t expect to get anything paid and you could be out of pocket for thousands, just for the sake of saving a few pounds on buying insurance!